 - Includes mosquito surveillance data from Cook County Department of Public Health, North West Mosquito Abatement District, North Shore Mosquito Abatement District, Des Plaines Valley Mosquito Abatement District, South Cook County Mosquito Abatement District, and the Illinois Department of Public Health. - 2.
 When mosquitoes are tested for West Nile Virus, they are tested in groups, or "pools", of up to 50 mosquitoes.
 Therefore when a mosquito pool tests positive, the number of WNV positive mosquitoes in that pool is unknown.
 It is only known that at least one mosquito in the pool was positive. - 3.
 See page 3.

 Bird Surveillance:

-Ten birds have been submitted for testing.
-Eight have tested negative.
-One bird from Northbrook has tested positive, one bird was untestable.
+Twelve birds have been submitted for testing, eight have tested negative, one bird from Northbrook has tested positive and one bird was untestable.
+Waiting for results on two birds.

 Human Case Surveillance: